itoroukpe/Maven-Nexus-Sona-Tomcat-Jenkins_Hands_On/Using Maven to Integrate External Libraries (Google Gson).md

-Here's another practical, hands-on Maven example, focusing on building a Java application with Maven and integrating it with an external library—**Google Gson**—to parse JSON data.
+Hands-on Maven example, focusing on building a Java application with Maven and integrating it with an external library—**Google Gson**—to parse JSON data.

 ---